LaTeXing/LaTeXing-Documentation/tutorials/tikz.md

 include the pdf like a usual figure, this help a lot while using a lot of tikz pictures to avoid long typeset processes.

+## TikZ Live Preview

 The `TikZ` support also included a live preview mode which will automatically build your figure shortly after your last modification.
-Just call "LaTeXing: Toggle TikZ Live Preview" being in your .tikz file.
+Just call "LaTeXing:
+Toggle TikZ Live Preview" being in your .tikz file.

 The [TikZ website][tikz] is a good place to find out more about tikz's features.
 It provides a number of [examples][tikz_demos] that will get you started on the basics.

 [tikz]: http://www.texample.net/tikz/
 [tikz_demos]: http://www.texample.net/tikz/examples